"I can't believe what my husband did.”

 You may read suggestions on how to stop shadowing, but that's all they are: suggestions.
 What you are essentially doing is trying to get a person with a progressive brain disease to realize that what they are doing is unnatural and has to stop.

-The very best advice I can offer caregivers who are struggling with dementia behaviors is to deal with it.
+The very best advice I can offer caregivers who are struggling with dementia behaviors is to find a way to personally cope with the frustration.
 This sounds simple, but it never is.
-However, trying to change these things is nigh impossible.
+Changing your own perspective is under your control, trying to change these behaviors is nigh impossible.

 Say for the sake of argument something you did actually stopped them from shadowing.
 My guess is this improvement would only be temporary at best.
 The only thing that can stop these quirks lies within the patient themselves.

 For example, your loved one is not going to follow you around until the day they die.
-Given time, this will stop, even if for no other reason than they are no longer capable of walking.
+Given time, the disease progresses, behaviors change- this will stop, even if for no other reason than they are no longer capable of walking.

-Or there will come a time that they no longer repeat anything.
+There will come a time that an aging loved one no longer repeats anything.
 This may be due to a loved one’s deteriorating communications skills.
-Many dementia patients eventually become mute.
+Unfortunately, some dementia patients eventually become mute.

 For example, I ask Phyllis June about five times each morning, "What day is it"?
 She tells me, and five or ten minutes later I’ll ask again.
 I don't repeat the question because I forgot what day it is.
 I ask again because I forgot I even asked her in the first place.